Top Ten - Page 1

 These candyland riots all play in vanilla, amazingly, with the authors pushing the now creaking engine to the absolute limit... and finding new ones.
 Back to Saturn X has seen its fair share of discoveries, a result of the authors consciously pushing vanilla Doom to its limits; the levels are gorgeous and painstakingly playtested for both bugs and gameplay.
 That's right - BTSX doesn't mess around in its murder charge, and its encounters have been tweaked since release to be even more uncompromising.
 There's been more care poured into BTSX than most Doom releases, and it shows.
 About the only strike you can level at BTSX's E1 is that its techbase trappings wore down some players, but the future holds a world of fun.

-Though it might take the BTSX team forever to cut the umbilical cord, Esselfortium and his common rebels move with surgical focus.
+Though it might take the BTSX team forever to cut the umbilical cord, Esselfortium and her common rebels move with surgical focus.
 Their dedication to gameplay, playtesting, graphic quality, and professionalism combine to create an experience that sets a new bar for the craft, and one of this year's best releases.
 It's too bad that I'm forced to wait to see what the future has in store for them.
 Bravo!

 Doom 2 The Way id Did